Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 The latest release is 3.2 from https://lucid.cards/chat-presets

-3.2 Last Call is a BETA release from BEFORE 3.2.
+Warning: 3.2 Last Call is a BETA release from BEFORE 3.2.
 Upgrade to 3.2 if you still use it!

 ## Table of Contents: